 Borrowers can choose to consolidate their federal loans during grace and repayment periods.
-The US Department of Education's website www.student loans.gov provides information about the process.
+The US Department of Education's website https://studentloans.gov provides information about the process.
 Students may consolidate their Direct Loans with any prior Federal Family Education Loans (FFELP).